Published on 01 Jun 11

 The New Zealand results show that tax practitioners perceive the five most complex items (in descending order of complexity) as overseas share investments and fair dividend rate (FDR) method; associated persons rule – Income tax; land regime; frequency of tax law changes and guidance from IRD; portfolio investment entity (PIE) and portfolio investor rate (PIR).
 The five least complex items (in ascending order of complexity) are progressive tax rates; depreciation- rates; work related/Home office deductions; carry forward losses; cash vs accrual accounting (income tax).
 The findings reveal that the only demographic variable affecting perceptions of small business tax law complexity is tax practitioners' percentage of working time spent for taxation.

-Ranjana is a Senior Lecturer,Taxation, Law School, Faculty of Business and Law, Auckland University of Technology.
+Ranjana is a Senior Lecturer,Taxation, Accounting Department, Faculty of Business, Economics and Law, Auckland University of Technology.